garfjeld/handhub/content/pil/CTS.md

 {{% alert note %}}
 Welcome to the Bucks Hand Hub information page about **Carpal Tunnel Syndrome**, and thank you for taking part in our trial to improve our patient information leaflets.
 This page should display well on a desktop, tablet, or mobile.

 Please browse this page at your leisure and think about *what you want to know and understand better* about carpal tunnel syndrome.
-Then, once you have read this page, please [complete our survey by clicking here](#contact) to help us improve the site.
+Once you have read this page, please [**complete our survey by clicking here**](#contact) to help us improve the site.
 {{% /alert %}}